liodegar/basic-cli-rpg/README.md

 - Test coverage: the main different layer artifacts (utility, service and repository) were tested to validate their proper functionality.

 - Extensibility: new RPG topics and games can be added in a declarative way.
 New RPG topic implementations are retrieved dynamically (at runtime) by using a factory that creates instances belonging to the RPGTopic hierarchy.
+The Abstract Factory pattern was not an option because "Supporting new kinds of products is difficult".
+Extending abstract factories to produce new kinds of Products is cumbersome, because the AbstractFactory interface fixes the set of products that can be created.
+Supporting new kinds of products requires extending the factory interface, which involves changing the AbstractFactory class and all of its subclasses.

 ## Stack
 - Java 8